// AI Systems Engineering · Network Architecture

 OSI for AI: Network Engineering Patterns for Multi-Agent Systems

-A typical multi-agent AI system looks like this: agent A calls agent B for a task.
+A typical multi-agent AI system works like this: agent A calls agent B for a task.
 Agent B sometimes calls agent C. Agent C sometimes calls agent A for context.
-There is no protocol.
-There is no routing table.
-There is no quality-of-service guarantee.
-When the system breaks, nobody can say why.
+There is no shared set of rules.
+There is no map of who calls whom.
+There is no promise that a request will succeed.
+When the system breaks, no one can explain why.

 This is not a new problem.
-Network engineers solved it in 1984 by formalizing the OSI model — seven layers of abstraction, each with defined responsibilities, that turned the chaos of computer-to-computer communication into a discipline.
-The same approach applies to multi-agent AI.
+Network engineers solved it in 1984 by building the OSI model.
+It has seven layers.
+Each layer has a clear job.
+Together they turned the chaos of computer-to-computer communication into an orderly system.
+The same idea works for multi-agent AI.

 The OSI-to-AI Mapping